 The Review has undergone a number of stylistic changes both in image, layout and referencing.
 In 1973, the cover of the Review changed from its original fawn colour to orange and white and reincorporated the image of the angel seen earlier in The Summons.
 The Review was typeset outside the Law School until 1994, when it was produced in-house for the first time.
 In 1995, the Review adopted the motto and colours synonymous with the University of Melbourne — royal blue and white — and added to the existing angel crest the University's motto 'Postera Crescam Laude', translated as 'I shall grow in the esteem of future generations'.
 From 1998, the number of editions published each year was increased from two to three.

 In 1998, the Melbourne University Law Review Association published the Australian Guide to Legal Citation, which provides Australia with a uniform system of legal citation, akin to the Bluebook in the United States and the Canadian Guide to Uniform Legal Citation in Canada.
-The Australian Guide to Legal Citation is now in its third edition; its updates meeting demand for greater guidance and access to citation practices across a broader range of legal material and jurisdictions.
+The Australian Guide to Legal Citation is now in its fourth edition; its updates meeting demand for greater guidance and access to citation practices across a broader range of legal material and jurisdictions.
 The AGLC is now relied upon by over 30 universities and journals in Australia, as well as internationally, as a basis for uniform legal citation.

 The history of the Review boasts the involvement of many individuals who later became prominent in the legal profession, academia, government and the wider society.
 The establishment of an Alumni Association in 2001 identified over 500 past members, including the Hon Justice Hilary Charlesworth (Justice of the International Court of Justice), the Hon Mr Kenneth Hayne AC (Justice of the High Court of Australia), the Hon Justice Susan Kenny (Justice of the Federal Court of Australia), the Hon Justice Kristen Walker (Justice of the Court of Appeal of Victoria), Dr Stephen Donaghue (Solicitor-General of Australia) and the Hon Gareth Evans (former Member of Parliament (Holt, Victoria) and Minister for Foreign Affairs).